swagatmitra-b/fem-challenges/README.md

 # FEM-Challenges

-This is a repo containing all of my code from the frontend-mentor challenges I attemped
+This is a repo containing all of my code from the Frontend-Mentor challenges I attemped